Student leaders share why UM needs more Black faculty

 In February 2015, under then-president Donna Shalala, the university created a task force in response to concerns raised by black students to diversify faculty and to better address the needs of all members of the university.

-Leading up this decision, UM students organized a Black Lives Matter protest after it was announced Officer Darren Brown would not be indicted on charges in the shooting death of Michael Brown, an unarmed Black teen in Ferguson, Missouri.
+Leading up to this decision, UM students organized a Black Lives Matter protest after it was announced Officer Darren Brown would not be indicted on charges in the shooting death of Michael Brown, an unarmed Black teen in Ferguson, Missouri.
 After the protest, derogatory, racial slurs targeting the protest organizers were posted anonymously on the then-popular social media site, Yik Yak.
 These students urged Shalala and the university to take action to address the racial climate on campus.

 In doing so, a standing committee for diversity, equity, and inclusion was instituted in the Office of the Provost, the executive branch of the vice president.
 Yet, Coles said that the committee has failed to yield the results he hoped the university would accomplish.